jesper-sk/msafuse/README.md

 # msafuse
-MSAF that supports feature fusion
+This is the source code of the MSAF (https://github.com/urinieto/msaf) altered to allow for feature fusion.